roblevay/T2764/Lab 14 Troubleshooting.md

 Start the service via Sql Server Configuration Manager

 Then run the three `sqlcmd` commands again.
-They will still fail, but now:
+Two of them still fail, but now:

 * You can check the **SQL Server Error Log** for failed login messages.